The Cost of Inconsistent Branding (And a Brand System to Fix It)

 What is a Brand System?

-Before you can build an effective brand system, you need to establish a solid foundation: a clear positioning strategy and a distinct brand identity.
-You need to know who you serve, what problem you solve, and how you set yourself apart from your competitors.
+Before you can build an effective brand system, you need a solid foundation: clear positioning and distinct brand identity.
+You need to know who you serve, what problem you solve, and how you're different.
 Without this clarity, any system you create will be consistently unclear.

-Once you have that foundation, your brand system should include:
+Once you have that foundation, your brand system includes:

 Messaging guidelines that define your core value proposition, key messages, and brand voice